 How to Deal with Excess Fabric

-Naturally, you want your bed sheets to fit perfectly.
+Naturally, you want your full and queen size sheets to fit perfectly.
 In theory, all you should need to do is look underneath the bed and ensure that the top sheet is hugging your mattress as snug as a bug in a rug.

 The problem is that this doesn't always seem so easy.
 Put another way: it's easier said than done.

 So here are a few ways to fix this problem and fit your queen sheets onto your full or double sized mattress in a jiffy.

 Fitted sheets can be the stuff of nightmares for some people.
 But it doesn't have to be that way.
 Here is how to get your queen size fitted sheets onto a full size or double mattress.